AminG786/bard/README.md

 # bard
+#download this folder

-project to guide tourist
+#project to guide tourist

-run main.py file in your terminal open terminak run the following cmmand python main.py or python3 main.py
+#run main.py file in your terminal
+#open terminal
+#run the following cmmand
+#python main.py or python3 main.py

-in this folder app.py is not for our project
+#in this folder app.py is not for our project